cloudalchemy/ansible-snmp-exporter/README.md

 ## Requirements

-- Ansible >= 2.5 (It might work on previous versions, but we cannot guarantee it)
+- Ansible >= 2.6 (It might work on previous versions, but we cannot guarantee it)
-- go-lang installed on deployer machine (same one where ansible is installed)

 ## Role Variables